lumberjackdev/website/_posts/2021-05-14-spring-boot-k8s-deployment.md

 springboot-demo-7b9646b797-pm4d5   1/1     Running       0          8s
 ```

-In the case that we wanted to undo this change, we could easily undo the deployment with the following command:
+In the case that we wanted to undo this change, we could undo the deployment with the following command:

 ```bash